paul-dipro/java-practice/java-learning/basics/methods/README.md

 # Methods in Java

-## 📌 Core Idea
+## 📌 What is a Method?

-A method is a block of code that performs a task and can be reused.
+A method is a reusable block of code that performs a specific task.

+Instead of writing the same logic multiple times, we define a method once and call it when needed.

+---

+## 🚀 Practice Implemented
+Built a simple calculator using methods
+Used:
+method parameters
+return values
+conditional logic

 ---